parsingphase/takeAticket/README.md

 ## CONTRIBUTING

-See [docs/CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on how to run included tests and/or contribute to the project.
+See [docs/CONTRIBUTING.md](./docs/CONTRIBUTING.md) for details on how to run included tests and extend and/or contribute to the project.